Angelina21g/StudyTrackerApp/README.md

 POST /auth/login — Log in and get a JWT token

 **Tasks (JWT required)**
-GET /tasks — Get user’s tasks (can filter by priority, completion, etc.)
+GET /tasks — Get all your task

 POST /tasks — Create a new task